 This is Avery using her mouthpiece with the nebulizer.
 All solar power from the Goal Zero YETI 400!
 Here is the nebulizer in action using only solar power.

-Please keep in mind a high-speed blender uses about 1800 watts and I didn’t even try to use it with one of my generators.
-Yes, I love smoothies, but if I lose power a smoothie and ice will not be on my list of must have menu items.
+Please keep in mind, a high-speed blender uses about 1800 watts and I didn’t even try to use it with one of my generators.
+Yes, I love smoothies, but if I lose power a smoothie and ice will not be on my list of must-have menu items.

-Janet (reader), reminded me that people can have a generator installed by a licensed electrician if you can afford one.
+Janet (reader), reminded me that people can have a generator installed by a licensed electrician, if you can afford one.
 Mark and I have a few friends that had them installed complete with permits and a licensed electrician.
 Great reminder, thank you, Janet.